sindresorhus/got/readme.md

 ## Errors

 Each error contains an `options` property which are the options Got used to create a request - just to make debugging easier.\
-Additionaly, the errors may have `request` (Got Stream) and `response` (Got Response) properties depending on which phase of the request failed.
+Additionally, the errors may have `request` (Got Stream) and `response` (Got Response) properties depending on which phase of the request failed.

 #### got.RequestError